Dimini

 Dimini (Διμήνι; older form: Diminion) is a village near the city of Volos, in Thessaly (central Greece), in Magnesia.
 It was the seat of the municipality of Aisonia.
-The name Aisonia dates back to ancient times and it is the westernmost place in the Volos area.
+The name Aisonia dates back to ancient times.
+Currently, Dimini is the westernmost place in the Volos area.
 The Dimini area contains both a Mycenean settlement and a Neolithic settlement.
 The Neolithic settlement in Dimini was discovered near the end of the 19th century and was first excavated by the archaeologists Christos Tsountas and Valerios Stais.

-The palace of ancient Iolcos is believed to be located in modern-day Dimini, where a Mycenaean palace was excavated recently.
+The palace of ancient Iolcos is believed to be located in modern-day Dimini, where, in 2001, a Mycenaean palace was excavated.